 And as an added bonus, I’ll give you some practical tips so when your weight fluctuates, your mood doesn’t do the same.

 When Weight Fluctuates It’s Probably Not Body Fat

 So, we’ve all been there… You feel like you’ve done everything right.
 Stuck to your calorie targets, worked out, and been as good as physically possible.
-But your weight fluctuates more erratically than an 80 year old man perving at the sexy woman next door, sunbathing in the back garden.
+But your weight fluctuates more erratically than the heart rate of an 80 year old man who's perving at the sexy woman next door, sunbathing in the back garden.